KasperskyLab/Kaspresso/docs/Wiki2/Index.md

 # Kaspresso Wiki

-Here you can find detailed information about all the features of Kaspresso.
+Here you can find detailed information about all the Kaspresso features.